Time, temperature and texture

 Preparing a Whole Beef Tenderloin

 In the picture above, you see the entire denuded tenderloin.
-The head is on the left, the tail on the right.
+The larger “head” is on the right, the “tail” on the left.
+Ironically, the “head” is the end closest to the rear of the animal.
 The cuts used in our demonstrations come from particular sections of the beef tenderloin.
 The tenderloin is tender from end to end, but this treatise illustrates how to denude the tenderloin from start to finish–a process that will take no more than half an hour even for the most timid among us.
 There is really very little mystery to it!

 Below, you see portioned steaks of various sizes.
 In general, the head and the heart are viewed as the most desirable cuts of the filet.